 The recent explosion of Tiki bars has brought us the return of one lost cocktail ingredient after another.
-Phrases such as “house-made orgeat” have become commonplace on cocktail menus, and while velvet falernum sounds like the name of a bad ’90s cover band, it’s actually a go-to bar staple that even casual cocktail drinkers are likely to have become familiar with in recent years.
+Phrases such as “house-made orgeat” have become commonplace on cocktail menus, and while velvet falernum sounds like the name of a bad ’90s cover band, it’s actually a go-to bar staple that even casual cocktail drinkers are likely to have become familiar with lately.

 What Is Gardenia Mix?

-Gardenia mix, or more accurately Don’s Gardenia Mix, combines honey, butter and spices such as cinnamon and allspice and is one of the many flavor-bomb concoctions dreamed up by the legendary Donn Beach of Don the Beachcomber.
-“Gardenia mix is a spiced honey-butter cordial,” says Anthony Schmidt, the beverage director of San Diego’s Consortium Holdings projects, including Tiki bar False Idol.
+Gardenia mix, or more accurately Don’s Gardenia Mix, combines honey, butter and spices such as cinnamon and allspice and is one of the many flavor-bomb concoctions imagined by the Tiki legend Donn Beach.
+“Gardenia mix is a spiced honey-butter cordial,” says Anthony Schmidt, the beverage director of San Diego’s Consortium Holdings projects, which includes Tiki bar False Idol.

 This ingredient in particular almost faded into obscurity, and while Beach’s secretiveness around his traditional recipes is one reason why, another more practical reason is that gardenia mix is trickier to make, maintain and deploy than your typical bar syrup.

 “Traditionally, it was a huge pain in the ass to use,” says Schmidt.
 “It was essentially butter blended with spices and honey into a thick batter.”
 Good luck getting that into an enjoyable consistency for cocktail consumption.